TheForwardDev/doc/en/components/heading.md

 h(int $gradation = 3, $asClass = true)
 ```

-The method allows wrapping the content in an *h1 - h6* tag or in a *div* with a gradation class.
+The method allows wrapping the content in *h1 - h6* tag or in a *div* with a gradation class.
 The first parameter defines the gradation of the tag, the second defines whether to use a tag or a class for *div*.

 ```php